Unfiled Tax Returns

 If you believe you had a good cause for failing to file your tax return on time, reach out to the Law Offices of Darrin T. Mish, P.A. for help.
 We can help you interface with the IRS and make important decisions that may be able to mitigate what you owe in penalties for an unfiled tax return.

-Take advantage of a free consultation with our unfiled tax returns attorney in Tampa to tell us about your situation and learn how we can help.
+Take advantage of a free consultation with our attorney in Tampa to tell us about your situation and learn how we can help.
 Results will vary for each client, but we’ll work with you on a personal level to develop a unique strategy that can help you get the best possible outcome.

 Forget to File Your Taxes?

-- You may have to pay the failure-to-file penalty if you don’t have an urgent excuse
+- You may have to pay the failure-to-file penalty

 What Are the Penalties for Failing to File a Tax Return?